oren24/next-step-frontend/README.md

 ## 🔐 Data Management

-Currently uses mock data for development.
+This frontend currently uses mock data for development. `apps` state is initialized from `src/data/mockApplications.js` and updated in-memory in `src/pages/JobApplications.jsx` (no backend persistence in this repository).

 Data structure is ready for backend integration:
 - JobApplication type with comprehensive fields
 - Company information integration
 - Tag-based categorization system

+> Note: Data resets on refresh because there is no API/storage layer connected yet.

+## 🧪 Testing and Validation

+- Run lint checks with `npm run lint`
+- There is currently no `npm test` script in `package.json`
+- Validate UI changes manually in both List and Kanban views, and in both light/dark themes

 ## 🐛 Known Issues & Future Improvements